n3twk/FacebooktoTwitter/README.md

 https://dev.twitter.com/apps/new

-Add the required API credentials in the code (replace the get_from_twitter) and run it :)
+1- Add the required API credentials in the code (replace the get_from_twitter).
+2- Replace PageName with the name of the page you want to scrape post from.
+3-Replace Text_from_post with part of the text from the Facebook post you intend to tweet.

+Run the script :)